Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Both rewards and errors help us learn.
 - We can also use our predictions as a form of feedback to learn from.
 - E.g. The arrow landed further than expected or the piano sound was lower than expected.
-- Sensory prediction errors: when the actual feedback doesn’t match the predictions.
+- *Sensory prediction errors*: when the actual feedback doesn’t match the predictions.
 - It can take 50 to 150 ms for a motor command to be generated and for the sensory prediction error to return to the cortex.
 - This is too long of a delay for learning and the brain compensates for this by generating a forward model.
-- Forward model: an expectancy of the sensory consequences of our action.
+- *Forward model*: an expectancy of the sensory consequences of our action.
 ![Figure 8.43](figure8-43.png)
 - The cerebellum is a key part of the neural network for the generation of forward models.
 - It receives a copy of motor signals being sent to the muscles from the cortex - information that can be used to generate sensory predictions.